 On 16 March 2012, the IEEE 802 Executive Committee chartered the Broadband Wireless Access Metrology Study Group, under the IEEE 802.16 Working Group, through 19 July 2012, with the possibility of extension until November 2012.

-During the IEEE 802.16 Working Group’s Session #79 which was held during the period of 14-17 May 2012, the Study Group drafted a PAR and Five Criteria statement on “Mobile Broadband Network Performance Measurements.”
+During the IEEE 802.16 Working Group’s Session #79, which was held during the period of 14-17 May 2012, the Study Group drafted a PAR and Five Criteria statement on “Mobile Broadband Network Performance Measurements.”
 All of the documents discussed by the Study Group are available at <http://docii.wirelessman.org>.
-The Study Group noted that this PAR targets a single specific subject with Mobile Broadband Metrology; namely, Mobile Broadband Network Performance Measurements.
+The Study Group noted that this PAR targets a single specific subject within Mobile Broadband Metrology; namely, Mobile Broadband Network Performance Measurements.
 It does not suggest that the Metrology Study Group’s focus be limited to that topic, and it encourages other contributions, including those looking at other metrology topics.

 In advance of the Study Group’s next meeting, during the IEEE 802.16 Working Group’s Session #80 of 16-19 July 2012, the Study Group is issuing this Call for Contributions regarding potential new metrology standardization projects.
 Specifically: